cran-task-views/TimeSeries/TimeSeries.md

     `r pkg("forecast")` to "tidy" data frames.
 -   Multi-step-ahead direct forecasting with several machine learning approaches are provided in `r pkg("forecastML")`.
+-   `r pkg("onlineforecast")` provides a framework for fitting adaptive forecasting models, allowing forecasts to be used as inputs to models, and models to be updated as new data arrives.
 -   *Miscellaneous* : `r pkg("ltsa")` contains methods for
     linear time series analysis, `r pkg("timsac")` for time series analysis and control.